-I loved a good canned bean recipe, but there’s nothing like a great big pot of baked beans from scratch.
-It’s the way my mom used to make them and that distinctive slow-cooked, molasses spiked taste takes me straight back to my family dinner table.
+I love a good canned bean recipe, but there’s nothing like a great big pot of baked beans from scratch.
+It’s the way my mom used to make them and that distinctive slow-cooked, molasses flavor takes me straight back to my family dinner table.

 Table of contents

-- Navy Beans: These small beans are the most popular choice for making homemade baked beans.
-They hold their shape well but become tender and creamy after a long cooking time.
+- Navy Beans: The most popular choice for classic baked beans.
+These small beans hold their shape well and become tender and creamy after a long cook time.

-- Great Northern Beans: These are the beans pictured in this post.
-They are slightly larger than navy beans but have a similar creamy texture.
+- Great Northern Beans: Slightly larger than navy beans with a similar creamy texture.
+These are the beans pictured in this post.

 How to Make Baked Beans From Scratch